AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Experimental Methodology

-We use a small cluster of six server machines to run the Memcached service and workload clients.
-Table \ref{tab:setup_details} provides the details of the server hardware.
-On one of the server machines, we deploy a single Memcached server process with $10$ worker threads, with each thread pinned to a distinct CPU core to minimize the impact of the OS scheduler on the key-value store tail latency.
-On the rest of the machines, we run a modified version of the Mutilate load generator~\cite{leverich2014mutilate} for Memcached.
-We configure the load generator to recreate the ETC workload from Facebook \cite{atikoglu2012workload}, using one master and four workload-generator clients, each running on a separate server.
-Each workload client maintains $160$ persistent connections to Memcached for a total of $640$ connections, which we find are enough to stress the single Memcached server.
+Our baseline server is equipped with two Intel Xeon Silver 4114 \cite{Skylake_4114} Skylake-based processors running at a base frequency of 2.2 GHz (minimum frequency of 0.8 GHz and maximum Turbo Boost frequency of 3 GHz), with 10 physical cores for a total of 20 hyper-threads, and with 192 GB DDR4 DRAM.
+We use a cluster of \hj{six} server machines to run the Memcached, Kafka, and MySQL services and corresponding workload clients.
+For evaluating Memcached, we run a single Memcached server process on one of the \hj{server} machines and run a modified version of the Mutilate load generator~\cite{leverich2014mutilate} for Memcached on \hjj{the remaining} \hj{five server} machines.
+We configure the load generator to recreate the ETC workload from Facebook \cite{atikoglu2012workload}, using one master and four workload-generator clients, each running on a separate \hj{server} machine.
+For evaluating Apache Kafka, we run a single Kafka server process on one \hj{server} machine and run the ConsumerPerformance and ProducerPerformance Kafka tools on another \hj{server machine}.
+For evaluating MySQL, we run a single MySQL server process on one \hj{server} machine and run the \texttt{sysbench} benchmarking tool with the OLTP test profile on another \hj{server machine}.
+In all cases, we pin the processes to specific cores to minimize the impact of the OS scheduler.